Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-devs.md

 A developer who has been revoked can be
 [approved again](#approve-revoked-dev-access) at any time.
 You can also [delete a developer](#delete-dev) entirely from the {{site.konnect_short_name}} Portal.

-To revoke a developer follow these steps:
+To revoke a developer's access, from the **Developers** page follow these steps:

-1. From the **Developers** page, find the developer whose status you want to change.
+1. Find the developer whose status you want to change.
 2. Click the {% konnect_icon cogwheel %} icon and choose **Revoke** from the
    context menu.